TadashiJei/LazzyMe/README.md

 # Lazzy - Me | AI Assistant 🤖

-An intelligent interview preparation tool powered by OpenAI's GPT technology.
+An intelligent interview preparation tool powered by OpenAI's GPT or Google Gemini technology.
 This application helps users practice and prepare for job interviews through interactive Q&A sessions and real-time feedback.

 ## 🎯 Purpose